User Case: Can I Download from Dropbox to Synology

 - Restore Easily without Any Worries.
 MultCloud not only offers users the Restore feature to recover data, but also provides a Versions function to help users to recover a certain version of the data.

-Then, let’s figure out way steps to backup Dropbox to Synology NAS with MultCloud:
+Then, How do I copy Dropbox to Synology?
+Let’s figure out way steps to backup Dropbox to Synology NAS with MultCloud:

 Step 1: Create an account of MutlCloud.
 Or, you can log in with your Facebook/Google account directly.